Are you getting enough sleep?

 So instead, turn off the alarm and let your body wake you up naturally.

-Originally published at georgehalachev.com on April 18, 2017.
+They were originally published at georgehalachev.com on April 18, 2017.

 6 Causes of Burnout, and How to Avoid Them